 ROAD Partners each have specific roles and responsibilities building on their areas of expertise, experience and engagement of target groups and high-need geographies across County Durham.

-ROAD is hosted by Groundwork NE & Cumbria: our aim is to empower local people to develop sustainable communities that are vibrant, healthy and safe.
-We believe that with the right support, every community is strong enough to shape its own destiny and that everyone can find their full organisations to monitor, evaluate, reflect on and celebrate our achievements, ensuring that robust processes are in place to meet the requirements of our funders, the Big Lottery Fund and the European Social Fund.
+ROAD is hosted by Groundwork NE & Cumbria: our vision is of a society of sustainable communities which are vibrant, healthy and safe, which respect the local and global environment and where individuals and enterprise prosper.
+We ensure that robust processes are in place to meet the requirements of our funders, the European Social Fund and the National Lottery Community Fund.
 Our activities promote equality of opportunity, and are mindful of the impact we are making on the environment.

 Changing Lives is a national registered charity specialising in working with disadvantaged and excluded groups.
 They deliver over 80 projects and support 1,700 people each day.
 In a typical year, they help support over 16,500 people to make positive life changes.
 Changing Lives also delivers specialist women’s and family services and provides employment opportunities.

-DISC was established as a registered charity in 1984 to provide employment support for individuals at risk of exclusion from the job market.
+Humankind (formerly known as DISC) was established as a registered charity in 1984 to provide employment support for individuals at risk of exclusion from the job market.
 Now delivering services to over 10,000 people each year.
-DISC is experienced in supporting disadvantaged people and communities to realise their potential.
+Humankind is experienced in supporting disadvantaged people and communities to realise their potential.

 Founded in 1943 as a rehabilitation and resettlement centre for Service personnel, Finchale provides specialist support for people with multiple and complex barriers such as mental health and disability.
 Working with over 100 local employers, Finchale supports 250 veterans each year through their ‘Pathways to Employment’ programme.